MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/Tutorials.md

 Get familiar with and explore the world of Windows 10 IoT with our tutorials.

 ## Windows 10 IoT Core Quickstarter
+Use this tutorial to get yourself comfortable with Windows 10 IoT quickly.
+You'll learn how to flash a Windows 10 IoT Core image onto a device and how to deploy an app from your device.

 1. [Choose a board](quickstarter/PrototypeBoards.md)
 2. [Setup your device](quickstarter/DeviceSetup.md)